dashaub/ARM-RStudio/README.md

 Known issues
 ------------------
 * Converting RMarkdown to PDF/HTML/DOC using Knitr fails.
 This results from using the old pandoc version 1.12.2 while Knitr requires at least pandoc 1.12.3.
 Ubuntu 14.10 should have the newer pandoc 1.12.4, but in the meantime a workaround can be made by using the R package "markdown" from CRAN to convert the markdown file to HTML.
+* Autoremove and cleanup after install removes some packages you might have had installed on your system before running the script.
+This really is a dirty approach, but I wrote the script to suit my needs and remove packages that I was not interested in keeping.
+Please do check the last few lines of the script to make sure you're not uninstalling a package that you want to keep.